xmyLydia/java-practice/README.md

 52. When to mark equal and hashcode methods as final in a class: consider behavior of subclass; otherwise in the overridden methods, prevent class and its subclass to be equal.
 53. [Set bulk operations](https://docs.oracle.com/javase/tutorial/collections/interfaces/set.html): addAll(), retainAll(), removeAll(), containAll().
 54. Sorted collection.
 Collections.unmodifiableMap() method.
-LinkedHashMap.
-TreeMap
+LinkedHashMap, TreeMap.